 - Creating opportunities: This all comes down to the production company itself.
 In a nutshell, it essentially asks that production companies offer paid internship, employment or trainee placements to people from diverse backgrounds.

 Fortunately, in the case of our feature, Apostasy, we’re well on the way to earning our three ticks.
 In fact, the key elements of our story were a perfect match from the start.
 Our lead characters are female, our story is set amongst the Asian population of Oldham, a key supporting character is disabled and our film centres around the subject of religion.
 When it comes to diversity behind the camera, our scriptwriter and myself are female as is our preferred DoP.
 That said, we’ve still got more work to do to get a perfect score.

 As for why the BFI is implementing these new guidelines, their recent press release summed it up best.
 It is looking “for a fair reflection of people from different backgrounds in every aspect of our work – for the sake of greater creativity and authenticity, to widen the talent pool, to offer fair access to the industry and to introduce new voices and untold stories from across the UK.
 Diversity is not only good for creativity, it’s also good for jobs.
 It supports economic growth, it taps into what audiences want to see and it makes good business sense.”

 Written by Marcie MacLellan

 Marcie MacLellan is co-founder of Incontext Productions, a content production house based in London, England.
 She has a BA in Journalism and a MA in Screenwriting and Production.
 She is the producer for Apostasy, a feature film currently in development with iFeatures3.
-Stay tuned for her next blog about the iFeatures process, where she discusses the importance of developing strong female characters in a Bechdel friendly world.
+Stay tuned for her next blog about the iFeatures process.